VBAndCs/Vazor/README.md

 # Project and Item Templates
 To easily crate Vazor apps in VS2019 and VS2022:
-Download this VS Extension [VazorEx](https://marketplace.visualstudio.com/items?itemName=ModernVBNET.Vazor), and Double-click the file `VazorEx.vsix` to setup these Vazor templates.
+Download this VS Extension [VazorEx](https://marketplace.visualstudio.com/items?itemName=ModernVBNET.Vazor), and Double-click the file `VazorEx.vsix` to setup these Vazor templates:

-1- A Vazor project template for ASP.NET MVC Core 6.0 .
+1. A Vazor project template for ASP.NET MVC Core 6.0 .
-2- A Vazor project template for ASP.NET Web Pages Core 6.0 .
+2. A Vazor project template for ASP.NET Web Pages Core 6.0 .
-3- A VazorView item template to add a new vazor view (.vazor and .vbxml.vb files) to the MVC project.
+3. A VazorView item template to add a new vazor view (.vazor and .vbxml.vb files) to the MVC project.
-4- A VazorPage item template to add a new vazor page (.cshtml, .cshtml.vb, and .vbxml.vb files) to the Razor Pages project.
+4. A VazorPage item template to add a new vazor page (.cshtml, .cshtml.vb, and .vbxml.vb files) to the Razor Pages project.

 After installation:
-1- open VS.Net and create a new project.
+1. open VS.Net and create a new project.
 In the search box, write Vazor, and choose one of the 2 vazor project templates.
-2- In the project created, right-click a folder in solution explorer and select Add/New Item.
+2. In the project created, right-click a folder in solution explorer and select Add/New Item.
-3- From the dialoge box select VazorView (if this is an MVC project) or VazorPage (if this is a Razor Pages project).
+3. From the dialoge box select VazorView (if this is an MVC project) or VazorPage (if this is a Razor Pages project).

 # Html5 Auto-Completion in Vazor:
 VazorEx also installs an Html5 CompletionProvider.